From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from Aerial-to-Terrestrial LiDAR: Introduction

 Existing 3D generative and completion models, such as PCN \cite{yuan2018pcn}, 3D-GAN \cite{wu2016learning}, latent-GAN \cite{achlioptas2018learning}, and PointFlow \cite{yang2019pointflow}, have so far been developed and tested primarily on man-made objects from synthetic datasets such as ShapeNet.
 While effective in those controlled domains, their suitability for modeling real-world forest vegetation remains largely unknown.
 Forest structure presents fundamentally different challenges: complex topologies with intertwined crowns, occlusion-driven sparsity due to canopy cover, and vertical heterogeneity across understory, stems, and crowns.
 These characteristics may degrade the performance of models designed for compact, uniformly sampled shapes.
 Moreover, existing methods are typically trained without reference to real-world sensing modalities such as LiDAR, and therefore do not account for the anisotropic density, partial observability, and sensor-specific artifacts present in ecological data.
-In contrast, the objective of our approach is to generate ecologically realistic 3D vegetation structure directly from ALS/TLS data collected in mixed conifer forests, capturing both the natural variability of vegetation and the sensor-dependent effects inherent in terrestrial and airborne LiDAR measurements.
+In contrast, the objective of our approach is to generate ecologically realistic 3D vegetation structure directly from ALS/TLS data collected in mixed conifer forests, capturing both the natural variability of vegetation and the sensor dependent effects inherent in terrestrial and airborne LiDAR measurements.
 In the sections that follow, we present our dataset and training approach, describe the DDPM-based model, and evaluate ForestGen3D across tree, plot, and landscape scale experiments.
-Quantitative and qualitative results demonstrate that our approach approximates TLS-level structural detail using ALS data alone, enabling scalable forest modeling for applications in fire science, ecological monitoring, and remote sensing.
+Quantitative and qualitative results demonstrate that the proposed approach approximates TLS-level structural detail using ALS data alone.